How to Get an Agent’s Attention

 7. Do stick to a word count, if it is requested

 Some agents or publishers have set guidelines for submissions (see note above on formatting), which can include a word count.
-For fiction, it tends to be the opening three chapters or first 10,000 words – but make sure you check that carefully first.
+For fiction, it tends to be the opening three chapters or first 10,000 words – but make sure you check that first.

 * We have focused on agents here as many large publishers don’t accept unsolicited manuscripts.
 But some of the smaller publishing houses do – and this advice also applies if you want to approach them directly.
+You can find a list of publishers open to unagented submissions here.